-As shown in TABLE III, MB denotes million bytes.
-K, M and B denote thousands, millions and billions respectively.
+As shown in Table III, MB denotes million bytes.
+K, M, and B denote thousands, millions, and billions, respectively.
 HW represents the product of input height and width.
-Since the implementation of PAGRN is not available, we only present its theoretical efficiency including parameters, MAdds and time complexity.
-Most existing CNN based methods predict a saliency map with more than 2.5 seconds on CPU while our proposed network takes less than 0.4 seconds to infer an image.
+Since the implementation of PAGRN is not available, we only present its theoretical efficiency, including parameters, MAdds, and time complexity.
+Most existing CNN-based methods predict a saliency map with more than 2.5 s on CPU while our proposed network takes less than 0.4 s to infer an image.
 Achieving the fastest CPU inference, our method is $5 \times$ faster than the second best RAS.
 The proposed method also demonstrates the most efficient inference with GPU, and it is $3 \times$ faster than the second best DSS.
-Most methods use 1500-5000 MB memory during inference, which is too expensive for a preprocessing component.
-Meanwhile our proposed method costs 600 MB running memory, less than 40% of the second best.
+Most methods use 1500-5000-MB memory during inference, which is too expensive for a preprocessing component.
+Meanwhile, our proposed method costs 600-MB running memory, less than 40% of the second best.
 Besides, our proposed method has the least parameters, less than 25% of the second least.
-Most models consume more than 100 MB storage while our method only costs about 20 MB.
+Most models consume more than 100-MB storage while our method only costs about 20 MB.
 Our proposed method obtains the minimum MAdds less than 20% of the second best.
-The time complexity of the
+The time complexity of the DNL network is also the lowest and six times less than the second lowest RAS.
+Note that the time complexity of DNL modules actually contains terms with respect to HW(H + W).

 Fig. 6.
 Qualitative comparison among the state-of-the-art and ours.
-As shown in the above, the proposed method is compared with MDF, DS, DCL, RFCN, NLDF, DSS, UCF and PAGRN on the DUT-OMRON benchmark.
+As shown in the above, the proposed method is compared with MDF, DS, DCL, RFCN, NLDF, DSS, UCF, and PAGRN on the DUT-OMRON benchmark.
 Our proposed method successfully segments complete foreground objects with consistent saliency value and sharp boundaries.